videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/control-remote-participant/remote-participant-media.md

 ### `onWebcamRequested`

-This event will be emitted to the `Participant B` when any other `Participant A` requests to enable webcam of that participant (`Participant B`).
-This event handler will receieve following three arguments:
+This event is triggered for a participant (`Participant B`) when the host (`Participant A`), requests to enable their webcam.
+The event handler for this event will receive the following three arguments:

 - `accept()` - Callback function to accept the request.
 - `reject()` - Callback function to reject the request.
-- `participantId` - ParticipantId of the requesting participant
+- `participantId` - ParticipantId of the requesting participant.

-### `onMicRequested`
+### `onMicRequested()`

-This event will be emitted to the `Participant B` when any other `Participant A` requests to enable mic of that participant (`Participant B`).
-This event handler will receieve following three arguments:
+This event is triggered for a participant (`Participant B`) when the host (`Participant A`), requests to enable their microphone.
+The event handler for this event will receive the following three arguments:

 - `accept()` - Callback function to accept the request.
 - `reject()` - Callback function to reject the request.
-- `participantId` - ParticipantId of the requesting participant
+- `participantId` - ParticipantId of the requesting participant.

 ###### Usage